utkuufuk/cpp-quick-reference/README.md

 Note that this only works when initializing a variable upon creation.
 Variables created without initialization values can not use this feature.

-In C++14, the auto keyword was extended to be able to auto-deduce a function’s return uype:
+In C++14, the `auto` keyword was extended to be able to auto-deduce a function’s return type:

 ```cpp
 auto add(int x, int y)